Alaska vs Hawaiian Airlines 2026

 - GuideBest Airline for Pets in Checked Cargo (2026)Most major US airlines suspended pet cargo.
 Alaska, Hawaiian, American kept programs.
 Lufthansa, KLM lead abroad.
 Risk + temperature embargoes covered.

 - GuideBest Airline for Plus-Size Travelers 2026: JetBlue Now TopsJetBlue replaces Southwest as the US top pick after Southwest's CoS policy weakened January 2026.
-20-inch XL seats, lift-flat armrests, no advance mandate.
+No advance mandate, wide 18.4 inch (46.7 cm) seats, low gate friction.

 - GuideBest Airline for Flying with Skis and Snowboards (2026)Alaska waives oversize and overweight on ski bags (most ski-friendly Big-4).
 United dominates Colorado.
 Swiss Ski Fly Free for Alps.
 Watch Frontier's fees.